 Overbeck’s House is the place to go to find out more about the accomplishments and eccentricities of the former owner himself, as well as a little of the estate’s history before he purchased it.
 Originally called Sharpitor House under the ownership of the Vereker family, the use of the building was donated rent-free for use as a voluntary aid hospital during the Second World War.

 Why not explore the art and natural history collections, walk the garden trails, enjoy the magnificent views and then stop for a break in the tea room?
 Enjoy a homemade snack or drink, choosing from the inside and outside seating areas.

+We hope you enjoyed reading about our favourite National Trust properties in South Devon.
 Looking for more ways to spend your time in the area?
-How about these 51 reasons to visit South Devon?
+How about these 11 must-visit places in South Devon for 2020?

 Our South Devon bucket list has some more ideas, and you can also check out our favourite free things to do in South Devon with children.
 There you’ll find suggestions of things to do for all ages and interests.